On Breakups and Taking Your Dream Adventure Solo

 Family hikes, bike rides, fishing trips, ski weekends in the Sierras, and camping on the coast or in the Redwoods were among the year-round activities that made up my childhood in Northern California.
 Summer vacations were for explorations further afield: Zion, Bryce Canyon, the Badlands, Joshua Tree are some of the backdrops I remember most.
 My parents made sure my brother and I knew that the magic of this country exists first and foremost in the land itself.

 During these travels, including an infamous 30-day family cross-country road trip in the summer of 1996, I had the opportunity to check out all kinds of different rigs that served as recreational vehicles.
 For that trip, my dad had built out a platform and storage for the back of our Isuzu Trooper, which got the job done.
-As we drove around and car camped, I was already dreaming of some day owning a Class B campervan or small RV.
+As we drove around and car camped, I was already fantasizing of some day owning a Class B campervan or small RV.

 The first van I ever fell in love with was my Uncle Lamar’s.
 It had captain’s chairs that swivel 360 degrees, brown formica tables, and a fully-carpeted interior.